Russian citizenship law: Revolutionary Russia and Soviet Union

-Transition and post-Soviet Russia
+Russian Federation

 In the waning days of the Union, the RSFSR adopted the Declaration of State Sovereignty of the Russian Soviet Federative Socialist Republic, which reemphasized the role of republican citizenship within Soviet citizenship.
 This declaration restated that every citizen of the RSFSR also held citizenship of the USSR.
 As part of its preparations for a reformed Soviet Union, the RSFSR drafted new citizenship legislation that brought regulations in line with the Universal Declaration of Human Rights.
 Under this law, citizenship could no longer be deprived at the sole discretion of the government and holding multiple citizenships ceased to be strictly prohibited, though this was only explicitly allowed in cases where the RSFSR had a bilateral agreement on dual citizenship.
 This law was adopted on 28 November 1991 but did not come into force until 6 February 1992, after the dissolution of the Soviet Union.

 Former Soviet citizens who were permanently resident in Russia on 6 February 1992 automatically became Russian citizens unless they explicitly applied to refuse citizenship by 6 February 1993.
 Residence was based on a person's officially listed place of domicile in the propiska system.
 Any other former Soviet citizen could obtain Russian citizenship by registration if they migrated to Russia between 6 February 1992 and 31 December 2000, or before 6 February 1995 if they were resident in a former Union Republic and had not become citizens of that new country.
 Stateless persons living in Russia or a Union Republic that had remained part of the Soviet Union on 1 September 1991 could register as Russian citizens by 6 February 1993.
 Spouses, children, and other lineal descendants of Russian citizens were eligible for citizenship by registration without time limit.
 Children of former Russian citizens who were born after their parents' loss of citizenship had a right to register as Russian citizens within five years of reaching age 18.